xmtp/example-chat-react/README.md

 [`Web3Modal`](https://github.com/Web3Modal/web3modal) is used to inject a Metamask, Coinbase Wallet, or WalletConnect provider through [`ethers`](https://docs.ethers.io/v5/).
 Methods for connecting and disconnecting are included in **WalletContext** alongside the provider, signer, wallet address, and ENS utilities.

-In order to use the application's chat functionality, the connected wallet must provide two signatures:
+To use the application's chat functionality, the connected wallet must provide two signatures:

 1. A one-time signature that is used to generate the wallet's private XMTP identity
 2. A signature that is used on application start-up to initialize the XMTP client with that identity

 ### Chat Conversations

-The application utilizes the `xmtp-js` [Conversations](https://github.com/xmtp/xmtp-js#conversations) abstraction to list the available conversations for a connected wallet and to listen for or create new conversations.
-For each convesation, it gets existing messages and listens for or creates new messages.
+The application uses the `xmtp-js` [Conversations](https://github.com/xmtp/xmtp-js#conversations) abstraction to list the available conversations for a connected wallet and to listen for or create new conversations.
+For each conversation, the application gets existing messages and listens for or creates new messages.
 Conversations and messages are kept in a lightweight store and made available through **XmtpContext** alongside the client and its methods.

 ### Limitations

-The application's functionality is limited by current work-in-progress on the `xmtp-js` client.
+Here are important limitations to understand when working with the example chat application:

+- The application hasn't undergone a formal security audit.
+- The application sends and receives messages using the XMTP `dev` network environment.
+     - **DO NOT** send sensitive information on the `dev` network.
+     - XMTP does not regularly delete messages and keys from the `dev` network.
+However, because XMTP is still in active development, we might need to delete messages and keys occasionally to maintain network stability.
+XMTP communicates about deletions in the XMTP Discord community ([request access](https://xmtp.typeform.com/to/yojTJarb?utm_source=docs_home)), providing as much advance notice as possible.
-#### Messages cannot yet be directed to wallets that have not used XMTP

-The client will throw an error when attempting to lookup an address that does not have an identity broadcast on the XMTP network.
+- You can't yet send a message to a wallet address that hasn't used XMTP.
+The client displays an error when it looks up an address that doesn't have an identity broadcast on the XMTP network.
+   - This limitation will soon be communicated more clearly in the application UI.

-This limitation will be mitigated very soon by the example application's UI, and resolved soon via improvements to the `xmtp-js` library that will allow messages to be created even if the intended recipient has not yet generated its keys.
+   - This limitation will soon be resolved by improvements to the `xmtp-js` library that will allow messages to be created and stored for future delivery, even if the recipient hasn't used XMTP yet.